root-project/web/manual/math/index.md

 - Constructor of an identity matrix.
 - Copy constructor (and assignment) for a matrix with the same representation, or from a different one when possible, for example from a symmetric to a general matrix.
 - Constructor (and assignment) from a matrix expression, like D=A*B+C. Due to the expression template technique, no temporary objects are created in this operation.
 In the case of an operation like A=A*B+C, a temporary object is needed and it is created automatically to store the intermediary result in order to preserve the validity of this operation.
 - Constructor from a generic STL-like iterator copying the data referred by the iterator, following its order.
-It is both possible to specify the begin and end of the iterator or the begin and the size.
+It is both possible, to specify the begin and end of the iterator or the begin and the size.
 In case of a symmetric matrix, it is required only the triangular block and the user can specify whether giving a block representing the lower (default case) or the upper diagonal part.

  _**Example**_
  Typedef’s are used in this example to avoid the full C++ names for the matrix classes.
 For a general matrix the representation has the default value `ROOT::Math::MatRepStd`.
 For a general square matrix, the number of columns can be omitted.